08 Jul Keeping Up Your Winter Wellness

 It’s time to look inside, reflect, reassess, sit with where you are and ponder what’s next.
 It might not be a time when you feel like taking much action, and that’s completely fine.
 It’s time to put energy into thinking, pondering and wondering.
 Simply, winter is time to go inside and have a deep think about what’s next before the more dynamic seasons come along.

-ENJOY winter and book in for acupuncture here if your immunity, energy or anything else needs a boost!
+ENJOY winter and book in for acupuncture with Peter if your immunity, energy or anything else needs a boost!